 Apple iPhones and iPads have run on ARM based chips right from the start and now Macs featuring Apple Silicon will allow you to run the iOS and iPadOS natively.
 This will mean the addition of millions of apps to the growing library.
 The approach Apple has taken here is very similar to the one Google took when they brought Android apps to ChromeOS devices.

 The first Mac that is being launched with the new M1 SOC is the Apple MacBook Air.
 The MacBook Air is the world’s best selling 13 inch laptop.
 The MacBook Air sees the following benefits:

-- 3.5x faster CPU performance than a last generation MacBook Air
+- 3.5x faster CPU performance than the last-generation MacBook Air

-- 5x faster GPU performance than a last generation Macbook Air
+- 5x faster GPU performance than the last-generation Macbook Air

 - 3x faster than the best selling Windows laptop in its class